 Criteria Maximum Points Available Description Minimal BEAD Outlay 100 (50% of total score) 100 points will be assigned based on the average BEAD outlay per location in a given area.
 This outlay is calculated as the total project cost for the given area, minus the proposed matching funds, divided by the number of locations served.
 Additional information will be required for prospective subgrantees in areas with overlapping proposals to make this determination, as further detailed in 2.4.6.
 Points will be deducted for applications in a given area that have a higher average BEAD outlay per location when compared to the application with the lowest average BEAD outlay per location.
 The deduction will be based upon the percentage difference in BEAD outlay relative to the lowest offering, with applications double the lowest average BEAD outlay per location scoring zero points.
-Affordability 25 (12.5% of total score) Up to 20 points will be assigned for the lowest total price to provide 100/20 service in a given area, inclusive of all taxes, fees, and charges.
-For areas with more than one applicant, 1 point will be deducted from each applicant for every \$2 above the lowest total price submitted for that area, to a maximum of a 20 point deduction.
-For areas without applications to provide 100/20, the lowest total price of the highest speed proposed for that area will serve as the benchmark, and points will be deducted according to the same scheme for 100/20 service.
+For instance, in a service area that receives two proposals with average BEAD outlays per location of \$5,000 and \$4,000: • The proposal with an average BEAD outlay per location of \$4,000 will receive 100 points • The proposal with an average BEAD outlay per location of \$5,000 will receive 75 points, calculated as follows: